azerothcore/azerothcore-wotlk/docker/worldserver/README.md

 - You need to first build the [AzerothCore Build Image](https://github.com/azerothcore/azerothcore-wotlk/tree/master/docker/build).

+- If you haven't created a docker network yet, create it by simply using `docker network create ac-network`.

 - You have to copy the file `docker/worldserver/worldserver.conf.dockerdist` and rename the copied file to `docker/worldserver/worldserver.conf`.
 Then open it and change the values where needed (you may need to change the DB port).

 - You need to have the **data files** somewhere in your system.
 If you don't have them yet, check the step ["Download the data files" from the installation guide](https://github.com/AzerothCore/azerothcore-wotlk/wiki/Installation#5-download-the-data-files).